gatsbyjs/gatsby/docs/contributing/docs-contributions/docs-components.md

 tableOfContentsDepth: 2
 ---

-The Gatsby docs site has a handful of components that have been developed to facilitate writing new content for the blog and the docs.
+The Gatsby docs site has a handful of components that have been developed to facilitate writing new content for the docs.
 There are also components that help organize and lay out content in various pages across the website.

 This guide documents what components are available and explains how to use them.
-You can also refer to the [code for this page on GitHub](https://github.com/gatsbyjs/gatsby/blob/master/docs/contributing/docs-and-blog-components.md) to see to how each component can be used, because they are all embedded here!
+You can also refer to the [code for this page on GitHub](https://github.com/gatsbyjs/gatsby/blob/master/docs/contributing/docs-components.md) to see to how each component can be used, because they are all embedded here!

 Information about authoring in Markdown on the site is also listed.

 ## Globally available components

-A variety of components have been written to help with formatting code and content across the blog and the docs and don't need to be imported.
+A variety of components have been written to help with formatting code and content across the docs and don't need to be imported.

 ---